samuelhegner/Journey_3.0/README.md

  I created all sounds (excluding music) in the game.
 The process was sourcing multiple sounds on FreeSounds.org, editing them heavily and combining multiple sounds in Adobe Audition and Audacity.
 This also included creating audio for the various cutscene throughout the game, SFX and ambience.

 ### Lighting
 I created the lighting for all areas of the game.
 Each section was reworked multiple times throughout the phases of the project.
 Lighting also included creating local density volumes to accentuate volumetric rays.

+### Marketing
+I created and edited all trailer for Ourea.
+This was done using Sony Vegas.
+The final release trailer can be found below.

+## Documentation
+Throughout the development process, the team and I created various documents for the game.
+These can be found in the Documents folder of this repo.

 ## Usage Help
 The game is available for purchase on Steam (https://store.steampowered.com/app/1250030/Ourea/), however, feel free to email me and I can send you a link to a full build for free.